sobodash/lostrodent/README.md

 * Syntax highlighting of source code with the Prism library
 * Support for displaying documents in plain text and Markdown using the Parsedown library
+* Retrieves EXIF information from JPEG files on view
+* Somewhat more responsive theme for 2014 with icons from the Faenza project
 * Selectively substitute file names with text descriptors
 * Automatically parse .URL files into hyperlinks
 * i18n ready (see /lang/)